 Contents (Jump to)

-The $99 (for the latest prices and discounts, check here).
-Mark One Pryme Vessyl is another appallingly bad attempt at making a trademarkable name.
+The Mark One Pryme Vessyl is another appallingly bad attempt at making a trademarkable name.
 Beyond that, you get a white, grippy, plastic cup (or should that be ‘whyte’?).
 The inside is made of glass to keep hot drinks hot and cold ones cool, with a metal base for charging.

 The ‘smart’ in the Pryme Vessyl comes with its Bluetooth connection to your smartphone and the blue light and white LED that glows when you’re on the path to adequate water intake.